fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

-# Fluence NFT Marketplace User documentation
+# Fluence NFT Marketplace User Guide

 ## About Fluence NFT Collection

-Anyone with sufficient FLT tokens can stake on the Fluence network and join us in our mission to enable decentralized computing worldwide.
-Access to staking is enabled by Fluence NFTs, which were initially distributed to the winners of the first [FLT Stake Race](https://race.fluence.network/) last month.
+Fluence NFTs are your gateway to staking on the Fluence Network, enabling FLT token holders to participate in our mission of global decentralized computing.
+These NFTs were initially distributed to winners of the first [FLT Stake Race](https://race.fluence.network/), with more to be released in future campaigns.
-To participate, you must first purchase an NFT from the newly launched [NFT Marketplace](https://nft.fluence.network/), where existing NFT holders can list their NFTs for sale.
+To participate in staking, you must either have been granted an NFT or purchased one from the newly launched [NFT Marketplace](https://nft.fluence.network/), where current NFT holders can list their tokens for sale.

-Once you have purchased your NFT, you can start staking FLT Tokens by going to the [Fluence Staking App](https://stake.fluence.network/), where you'll see a list of all available Capacity Commitments.

-If you are unfamiliar with the Fluence Network and the role of stakers, we recommend first reading the official [Key Concepts for Stakers](../overview.md#fluence-key-concepts-for-stakers).
+If you are unfamiliar with the Fluence Network, Capacity Commitments and the role of stakers, we recommend first reading the official [Key Concepts for Stakers](../overview.md#fluence-key-concepts-for-stakers).

 :::note

-Additional NFTs will be released to the upcoming second Stake Race campaign winners.
+Additional NFTs will be released to the winners of the next Stake Race campaign.

 :::

-This guide will walk you through using the Fluence NFT Marketplace, where you can buy, sell, or transfer NFTs on the Fluence Network.
-We'll start with an overview of the Marketplace interface.
-Then, we'll provide step-by-step instructions on how to buy a Fluence NFT and what to do with it once you own it, including how to sell or transfer it.
+This guide will walk you through the Fluence NFT Marketplace, covering:

+- An overview of the Marketplace interface
+- Step-by-step instructions for buying an NFT
+- Procedures for selling or transferring an NFT if you're already an owner

+Whether you're looking to enter the Fluence ecosystem or manage your existing NFTs, this guide will provide you with the necessary information to navigate the Marketplace effectively.

 ### Prepare Your Wallet

-Before diving into the Marketplace, it's crucial to set up a compatible crypto wallet.
-Ensure your wallet meets the following criteria to interact with the Fluence Web Applications:
+Before using the Marketplace, it's essential to properly set up your crypto wallet for the Fluence Network.
+This preparation is crucial for interacting with all Fluence Web Applications.
+Your wallet should meet the following criteria:

-1. Your wallet is compatible with Fluence authentication methods.
-2. You've added the Fluence network to your wallet's list of networks.
+1. The Fluence Network is added to your wallet's list of networks.
-3. You've imported the FLT token, and it's visible in your wallet's token list.
+2. The FLT token is imported and visible in your wallet's token list.
-4. You have FLT tokens _on the Fluence Network_.
-As Fluence is an L2 Network, you must first bridge your FLT tokens from Ethereum to Fluence using the official [Bridge](https://bridge.fluence.network/bridge/fluence).
-Read more on using the bridge in the official [documentation](../bridge_guide/bridge_guide.md).
+3. You have FLT tokens _on the Fluence Network_.
+Since Fluence is an L2 Network, you must first bridge your FLT tokens from Ethereum to Fluence using the official [Bridge](https://bridge.fluence.network/bridge/fluence).

 :::tip

-Read the comprehensive [guide](../wallets_guide/wallets_guide.md) on using crypto wallets with Fluence web applications.
+For detailed instructions on wallet setup and token bridging, please refer to our comprehensive [Wallet Guide](../wallets_guide/wallets_guide.md) and [Bridge Guide](../bridge_guide/bridge_guide.md).

 :::

-With your wallet configured and connected to the Fluence NFT Marketplace, you can now buy or sell Fluence NFTs.
+Only after your wallet is properly configured and connected to the Fluence Network can you interact with the Fluence NFT Marketplace to buy or sell Fluence NFTs.

 ## The Marketplace interface overview